Celebration – Forty Years of Rock

-Celebration – Forty Years of Rock is a greatest hits album by British rock band Uriah Heep.
+Celebration – Forty Years of Rock is an album by British rock band Uriah Heep.
 It mainly features rerecorded classics – which, said bassist Trevor Bolder, "chose themselves, really.
 The likes of 'Sunrise', 'Gypsy' and 'Look at Yourself' are songs we still play today.
 We just went in and redid them.
 [Drummer] Russell [Gilbrook] is a bit of an animal, so they sound livelier than ever."

 Two tracks were written specifically for this release: 'Only Human' ("A bit of an '80s vibe," said Bolder) and 'Corridors of Madness'.
 A double special edition, in digipak format, features a live DVD recorded at the Sweden Rock Festival.
 A collector's edition adds a vinyl single; its two songs also recorded at the Sweden Rock Festival, and not included on the DVD.

 Celebration was released in most European territories on 6 October 2009; on 26 October 2009 in the UK; and approximately one month later in the United States.

-In 2015, keyboardist Phil Lanzon released a music video for "Corridors of Madness", featuring footage filmed on tour in Israel and the United States.
+In 2015, keyboardist Phil Lanzon released a music video for "Corridors of Madness", featuring the footage filmed on tour in Israel and the United States.